PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-printing-the-print.md

 ---
-description: A beginner guide about preparing a print on the Promega.
+description: A beginner guide about preparing a print on the Crane.
 ---

 # Beginner: Printing the Print